Proven Small Business Branding Strategies for 2017

 Provide answers to your customer’s most pressing questions.

-Your customers and potentials are likely visiting your website because they have questions that they want answered.
+Your customers and potentials are likely visiting your website because they have questions.
 Make sure you are answering those questions!
 A simple Q&A page, an About section, and a Contact page can go a long way in locking in your small business branding strategies.

 Use native ads instead of pop-up advertising.

-Pop-up advertising is annoying and highly likely to be blocked.
+Pop-up advertising is annoying.
 So is third-party advertising.
-So opting for native in-page advertising that avoids flashing text and other annoying habits should definitely be high on your list of small business branding strategies.
+So opting for native in-page advertising that avoids flashing text and other annoying habits should be high on your list of small business branding strategies.

 Keep content constantly updated.

-One major small business branding basic is to keep content fresh on your websites, social media, and email lists — at least one post a week.
-This keeps search engines coming back for more, and it also keeps customers and potentials returning to your digital media to stay up to date.
-Of course, this translates in to more sales for you!
+One important small business branding primary is to keep content fresh on your websites, social media, and email lists — at least one post a week.
+It keeps search engines coming back for more, and it also keeps customers and potentials returning to your digital media to stay up to date.
+Of course, this translates into more sales for you!

 Create your own culture.

 Culture is the biggest key to creating a brand for your company.
 This culture creates an identity that customers and employees alike can identify with for many years to come, and creates a sense of well-being and happiness.
-This of course translates in to more sales and better productivity.
+It translates into more sales and better productivity.

-Of course, this all is easier said than done, doesn’t it?
+Of course, this all is easy to say but hard to do.
 Especially creating your own culture and writing SEO content for your website!
-Here are some tips for getting started with your small business branding strategies:
+Here are tips for starting your small business branding strategies:

 Relax, grab a pen, and doodle.

-This is the ultimate small business branding strategy to how some of the greatest ideas in history have happened!
+It is the ultimate small business branding strategy to how some of the most fabulous ideas in history have happened!
 Don’t stress it.
 Just relax, and have fun coming up with ideas.
-It’s okay if some of them sound silly or “stupid”.
+It’s okay if some of them sound silly or “stupid.”
 You can pick through them later.
 Just get the creative juices flowing by jotting down whatever comes to mind.
 Draw pictures too if you feel like it!

 Make your identity part of your small business branding strategies.

-This is a great way to create a culture for your small business.
+It is a great way to create a culture for your small business.
 Use your identity as your business’ identity, and cultivate it into a culture!
-Take the best parts of your personality, and develop them into a cultural identity that others can have fun with.
-Get help from your employees and/or friends if you get stuck.
+Take the best parts of your personality, and develop them into a cultural identity that others can enjoy.
+If you get stuck, get help from friends and employees.

 Find a freelancer, and hire them.

-Freelancer websites like UpWork and Fiverr should never be counted out of your small business branding strategies.
-They are especially helpful on tasks like writing SEO content for your website, writing About and Q&A pages, SEO, and creating a culture.
+Freelancer websites like UpWork and Fiverr should be a part of your small business branding strategies.
+They are especially helpful on tasks like writing SEO content for your site, writing About and Q&A pages, SEO, and creating a culture.
 You can also ask for help if you need extra help learning how to do these things for yourself.
 The best thing about it is freelancers are available for all kinds of competitive price ranges, so chances are high you will find one that fits your budget.

 Run a tally.

 Start tallying up all the questions customers ask you and your employees.
 Next, create your Q&A and About pages on these questions.
 You can also try creating a survey for customers to fill out and turn in to get an idea of what information they want to know.
-Surveys can also be useful in determining what customers want and need, as well as how satisfied they are with your product and/or service.
-They should never be left out of your small business branding strategies.
+Reviews can also be useful in determining what customers want and need, as well as how satisfied they are with your product and service.
+Don’t leave them out of your small business branding strategies.

 Small Business Branding Strategies: The Secret to Success